 Early Electro House was fairly simple, with basic sawtooth basslines being one of the characteristics shared between many tracks.
 As with many other genres, it became increasingly complex (see Complextro) and began to incorporate much more interesting, and often 'heavier' drops with more unique sounds featured in each.

 Due to the rise of Big Room House, it is understandable that many of those influences have found their way into modern Electro House.
 It has become quite easy to confused Electro House and Big Room House, so if you are looking at these tracks and asking yourself "Where are artists such as Hardwell and Swedish House Mafia?"', then head on over to Big Room House guide and you will find your answer.

 In the later years, it became common for many producers to draw influences from Techno.
+The resulting productions are classified as Future Techno.
 These productions became more stripped back and had a more 'analogue' sound to them, rather than the raw digital sound that other popular Electro House featured.
 Many Lektroluv artists such as Mumbai Science and Sound of Stereo have gone down this path.

-The jarring portmanteau of complex and electro was the nickname given to the music of artists such as Wolfgang Gartner and Feed Me, whose productions often consisted of squeezing in a large number of different sounds and basslines into a drop, while still having it sound natural and keeping a smooth flow.
+Complextro, the jarring portmanteau of complex and electro was the nickname given to the music of artists such as Wolfgang Gartner, Feed Me and Porter Robinson, whose productions often consisted of squeezing in a large number of different sounds and basslines into a drop, while still having it sound natural and keeping a smooth flow.

 Trash Electro was a subgenre of Electro House that took the grungey bassline made popular by the french, and strongly exaggerated it.
 The sound of Trash Electro was often less upbeat, and much like Dubstep (Brostep), it became somewhat of an arms race by producers as to who could create the heaviest bassline.